chiliz16/ROP-Workshop/rop_exercises/README.txt

-For the third exercise it is useful to inspect how dynamic functions are called with Hopper.
-Load the third binary in Hopper and follow the references to the GOT and the PLT by clicking on them.
+For the third exercise it is useful to inspect how dynamic functions are called with Hopper or ghidra.
+Ghidra: Start a new (non-shared) project and import the third binary.
+You can find the main function in the Symbol tree on the left side bar (Functions-> main).
+Follow the references to the GOT and PLT by clicking on library functions like puts or read.

 If you are interested in 32 bit ROP chains, there is a directory "extras" which contains slides and exercises for 32 Bit.